 Your elected committee has the responsibility for organisation of the club competitions and

-maintenance of the member’s handicaps under the auspices of the Council of
+maintenance of the member’s handicaps under the auspices of the World Handicap System (WHS)

 The current committee comprises:-